 If you missed the other posts this week, you can check them out here: We covered Spring Fine Motor Activities, Spring Gross Motor Activities, and Spring Sensory Activities already.
 To see all of the posts from this week (and to see what we’re coving tomorrow), head over to our Spring Occupational Therapy Activities page.

-For more creative strategies and ideas to use in therapy this time of year, you will want to grab our Spring Occupational Therapy Activities Packet.
-This is a 26 page packet that’s on sale for $7.99 this week.
+For more creative strategies and ideas to use in therapy this time of year, you will want to grab the Spring Fine Motor Kit that includes our Spring Occupational Therapy Activities Packet.
 It’s loaded with tools and ideas to put into place in therapy sessions starting today.
 Use the ideas in fine motor or gross motor warm-ups, or add them to a home program.
 You’ll find more visual perceptual activities and worksheets that can be used over and over again.
 You’ll also find handwriting prompts in list form so you can really focus on things like letter formation, spacing, and line use in short writing tasks.
 You’ll love the Spring themed brain break cards that can be used in the classroom or at home.

 Spring Visual Perception Activities